 Every week or so, I post a decorated envelopes tutorial on the TPK Facebook page.
 I love the fact that Facebook provides an effective and casual platform to showcase information!
 That said, I know that it is impossible to “pin” from Facebook, some readers may not have a Facebook account, and you may just miss the posts due to life happening.
 For that reason, I like to round up some of the Facebook mini-tutorials every so often and post them on the TPK blog!
-Here are three of my favorite decorated envelopes from the past couple of months:
+Here are two of my favorite decorated envelopes from the past couple of months:

 1. Geographical Decorated Envelopes